data-han/twitter_kafka_sentiment/README.md

 # Twitter Kafka Real-Time Streaming

 ## Background
 It's the time of the year and the NBA playoffs are happening right now.
 While I was watching the highlights on YouTube, I often find myself scrolling through the comments section.
-Interestingly, while some rooted for their favorite teams, there were also criticisms on certain players or plays.
+Interestingly, while some rooted for their favourite teams, there were also criticisms on certain players or plays.

 This made me wonder if I could gather general sentiments from Twitter in real-time on the games.
 Therefore, I wanted to build a pipeline to obtain real-time Tweets on #NBA while learning about a few technologies including Kafka and Spark streaming.
 Here, I managed to build a real-time dashboard using InfluxDB & Grafana, performing a simple sentiment analysis and showing the polarity (positive/negative/neutral) of each tweet over time.